Fraud Blocker

 Ensure Strong Security and Access Controls

 When everyone can see or change everything, errors spread fast.
-Choose Guru alternative that lets you assign roles for viewing, editing, and approval.
+Choose a Guru alternative that lets you assign roles for viewing, editing, and approval.
 It also needs a full edit history, so you can see what changed, who did it, and when.

 livepro lets you control who can view, edit, approve, or publish.
 It keeps a version history and audit trail for every update, so you know exactly what changed and when.